Blades of Glory- Your Spring Lawn Checklist for Frisco Area

 Early March to April is a good time to prune shrubs, bushes and some trees.

-In March while it is still a little cooler, tackle evergreens and summer flowering trees/shrubs first and prune away dead/damaged branches.
-Then, move onto the spring-flowering shrubs and trees soon after they finish blooming.
+In March, while it is still a little cooler, tackle evergreens and summer-flowering trees/shrubs first and prune away dead/damaged branches.
+Then, move on to the spring-flowering shrubs and trees soon after they finish blooming.

-Note: do not prune Live Oak or Red Oak trees after February in Texas as this can cause Oak Wilt fungus spores to spread.
+Note: Do not prune Live Oak or Red Oak trees after February in Texas, as this can cause Oak Wilt fungus spores to spread.
 Deciduous trees are best pruned during winter.

 Cut back and divide perennials if needed.
-Flowering perennials can be pruned to 4-5 inches and ornamental grasses to 2-3 inches.
-Thin crowded beds as needed to allow for new growth and let in sunlight.
+Flowering perennials can be pruned to 4-5 inches, and ornamental grasses to 2-3 inches—thin crowded beds as needed to allow for new growth and let in sunlight.

 5. Prep beds